Validating Generative AI-Based Social Sciences

 Frances Searle Building, Center for Human-Computer Interaction + Design (Room 1-122), 2240 Campus Drive

-Generative AI is reshaping how we study human behavior, but are we validating what we simulate?
-This event brings together researchers from social computing, design, and computational social science to tackle the questions at the heart of generative social science.
-As large language models (LLMs) increasingly generate social and behavioral data, we’ll explore what kinds of tests, methods, and systems are needed to ensure these simulations are credible, replicable, and truly useful.
+Generative Al is reshaping how we study human behavior, but are we validating what we simulate?
+As large language models (LLMs) increasingly generate social and behavioral data, we'll explore what kinds of tests, methods, and systems are needed to ensure that these simulations are credible, replicable, and truly useful.

 With preprints and products emerging faster than the research community can connect, this event offers a timely space for interdisciplinary dialogue.
-This event will spark collaboration across disconnected teams and help shape the future of ethical, rigorous generative AI research.
+Our participants include statisticians, economists, and computer scientists in addition social scientists/computational social scientists to tackle questions at the heart of generative social science.
+This event will spark collaboration across disconnected teams and help shape the future of ethical, rigorous generative Al research.

 Organizers